Chhindwara Junction railway station: Railway Colony

-The Chhindwara section in Nagpur division being one of the highest earning sections in the South East Central Railway.
+The Chhindwara section in Nagpur division is one of the highest earning sections in the South East Central Railway.

 The Railway Colony comprises Ward Numbers 4 & 5.
 The colony covers a big part of Chhindwara city, located in the South-Eastern side of the NH-69A.
 The colony was established during the British Era, it is a well-planned township with proper sanitation and electric facility.
 The colony is well decorated and maintained.
 All the Railway establishments are present here.
 There are about one thousand staff quarters.
 The entire colony is further divided into different colonies such as the AEN Office & Colony, Loco Colony, Running Staff Colony, Driver's Colony and Doubling Colony etc.

 All type of Railway amenities like Running Room, Railway School, Railway Hospitals, RPF Barrack, Govt.
 Railway Police Station, The Railway Power Grid and other electric substations, ATM counters, Railway Children's Parks have been facilitate.

 There is an Institute, the Railway Institute, from the British time, which were used as theaters and recreation clubs by the Britishers.
 These are now used for marriage and other parties and cultural programs.

-There are facilities like Auditorium, Indoor Badminton Court, Table Tennis Court, Chess Court, Carrom board Room, Gym, Volleyball Court and Library etc. Chess & Carrom have become very popular games in this area, there after many kids & adults from here participated and won in different levels.
+There are facilities like Auditorium, Indoor Badminton Court, Table Tennis Court, Chess Court, Carrom board Room, Gym, Volleyball Court and Library etc. Chess & Carrom have become very popular games in this area.

 Railway has organized different tournaments in Cricket, Carrom, Badminton, Chess, Volleyball time to time to motivate the railway employees, their family members as well as other residential of Chhindwara city.

 The religious institution includes Maa Annapurna Temple in Loco Colony, Durga Puja Mandap of Bengali Association, Ganesh Puja Mandap near Hospital, The Hanuman Mandir of Station etc.

 The Bengali Association was established in 1943, till then mainly it observes the Durga Puja, followed by Lakshmi, Saraswati and Kali Pujas, it is the oldest Durga Puja of the town, idol-makers from Kumartoli-Kolkata used to come and prepare the idols.
 Apart from Religious it also serves as a Social Organization, it observes the occasions like the Bengali New Year, Birth and Death Anniversary of famous personalities, like Rabindranath Tagore, Vivekananda, Ramkrishna Paramhamsa etc.

 The Railways management is looking to further beautification of railway surrounding areas in future.

 Apart from these, Railway Station area is the place where, daily in evening thousands of public has come for daily recreations, public meetings, get-togethers, discussion on social as well as competitional matters.